 Bequests - Bequests are recognized as contribution revenue in the period the Council receives notification the court has found the will of the donor's estate to be valid and all conditions have been substantially met.
-At September 30, 2023 and 2022 bequests receivable are all due within one year.
+At September 30, 2024, and 2023 bequests receivable are all due within one year.
 Management provides for probable uncollectible bequests receivable through a charge to earnings and a credit to a valuation allowance based on their assessment of the current status of individual bequests receivable, if necessary.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to bequests receivable.
-At September 30, 2023 and 2022, bequests receivable are deemed by management to be fully collectible; accordingly, an allowance for uncollectible bequests is not considered necessary.
+At September 30, 2024 and 2023, bequests receivable are deemed by management to be fully collectible; accordingly, an allowance for uncollectible bequests is not considered necessary.
+Two bequests comprise 64% of total bequests for the year ended September 30, 2024.
 One bequest comprises 62% of total bequest for the year ended September 30, 2023.

 Government grants - A portion of the Council's revenue is derived from federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Council has met performance requirements or has incurred expenditures in compliance with specific contract or grant provisions.
 The Council's management believes it to be in compliance with applicable grant or contract requirements.
 The amount, if any, of expenditures or fees for units of service which may be disallowed by the granting or contracting agencies cannot be determined at this time, although Council management expects such amounts, if any, to be immaterial.
 Any amounts received prior to incurring qualifying expenditures would be reported as deferred revenue in the statement of financial position.
-In fiscal 2023, the Council has received conditional grants totaling \$18,000,000 for the construction of a new transitional shelter, \$11,666,989 for shelter operations, and \$1,000,000 for housing stabilization.
-At September 30, 2023, the Council had approximately \$22,282,000 that had not been recognized as qualifying expenditures had not yet been incurred.
-In fiscal 2022, the Council received conditional grants totaling approximately \$3,955,000 that had not been recognized at September 30, 2022, as qualifying expenditures had not yet been incurred.
+Through fiscal year 2024, the Council has received conditional grants totaling \$18,000,000 for the construction of a new transitional shelter, \$18,062,192 for shelter operations, and \$1,000,000 for housing stabilization.
+At September 30, 2024, the Council had approximately \$6,047,000 that had not been recognized as qualifying expenditures had not yet been incurred.
+In fiscal year 2023, the Council received conditional grants totaling \$18,000,000 for the construction of a new transition of a new transitional shelter, \$11,666,989 for shelter operations, and \$1,000,000 for housing \$18,000,000 for the construction of a new transitional shelter \$30, 2023, the Council had approximately \$22,282,000 that had not been recognized as qualifying expenditures had not yet been incurred.
+In fiscal year 2023, the Council had approximately \$22,282,000 that had not been recognized as qualifying expenditures had not yet been incurred.

+At September 30, 2024, four grants comprise 44% of total government and other grant revenue.
 At September 30, 2023, four grants comprise 57% of total government and other grant revenue.